MariuszDabrowski/ac-miles/README.md

 The initial data for the achievements came from [this wonderful Google Sheets data spreadsheet](https://docs.google.com/spreadsheets/d/13d_LAJPlxMa_DubPTuirkIV4DERBMXbrWQsmSh8ReK4) that is maintained by the amazing Animal Crossing: New Horizons community.

+When converting the data from the spreadsheet to JSON be careful of the following:

+- Sometimes 0 values will be converted to string.
+Look through the converted data to ensure "0" values are not present.

 <br>

 ## Running the project locally